 Pork Binagoongan is super-easy to prepare that comes together in 30 minutes!
-Tender, tasty pork cooked in shrimp paste.
-The aubergine and green chili makes it more appetizing with a side of steamed rice!
+Tender, tasty pork belly cooked in flavorful shrimp paste sauce.
+The eggplant and chili makes it more appetizing with a side of steamed rice!

-Binagoongan is pork sauteed/stewed in shrimp paste (bagoong) is truly a tasty dish.
-And in my version, I topped it with aubergine.
-This is a famous dish in the Philippines with variations like adding coconut milk etc. I love cooking this for my husband because we both enjoy the flavor of bagoong plus the spiciness of the dish.
+I love cooking this for my husband because we both enjoy the flavor of bagoong plus the spiciness of the dish.
 It’s always included in my monthly rotation of dishes to make just like chicken inasal or when we have a get-together with friends.
-I hope you will like this recipe which is so easy to cook.
-Alright, Enough with the chit-chat guys and let’s get started!
+This recipe is so easy to make and doesn’t take up much time making it great for weeknight dinner.

 How to make Binagoongan